CFRichardson/Project_509/README.md

 # ADS509_Project
 ---------------------------
+NOTE!!!
+For Dr. Marbut!
+Web app is split into two MVP folders, flask_app_1 which contains the homepage.
+The homepage utilizes both naive bayes classifier and support vector machine to classify text reviews.
+While flask_app_2 contains our Topic Model LDA page and a brief about page.

 This project is a part of the ADS-509 course in the Applied Data Science Program at the University of San Diego.

 -- Project Status: Active